suyu-emu/suyu-v0.0.4/docs/user/Architectures.md

 Intel and Nvidia GPU support is limited.
 AMD (RADV) drivers receive first-class testing and are known to provide the most stable Eden experience possible.

+Wayland is not recommended.
+Testing has shown significantly worse performance on most Wayland compositors compared to X11, alongside mysterious bugs and compatibility errors.
+For now, set `QT_QPA_PLATFORM=xcb` when running Eden, or pass `-platform xcb` to the launch arguments.

 ## Windows

 Windows 10 and 11 are supported.
 Support for Windows 8.x is unknown, and Windows 7 support is unlikely to ever be added.